SOLVED! Roomba Error 19 issue [5 possible Fixes]

 Factory reset your roomba

-If none of the mentioned-above steps works, your Roomba is experiencing a critical error like a firmware malfunction.
-In this case, a factory reset may solve this issue.
+If none of the mentioned steps works, your Roomba is experiencing a critical error like a firmware malfunction.
+In this case, a factory reset may be your last option.

 Here’s how to reset a Roomba to default settings: